This is the full, unedited version of an article from the December 2019 edition of Essay (p28), the official SA newsletter.

 Dr Sikworth’s 1951 obituary in the AA Grapevine sums up the approach that my sponsor and I take with members.
 Like Dr Silkworth we “have no formulas….. no stock answers” and come “ to each new case with a wonderfully open mind” because “the unexpected was to be expected in alcoholism”

 The steps changed my life.
 They helped me see what was going on in my lust.
 How I was wanting to feel like others looked and hoping sex and romance would do that for me.
 Also how I was running from challenging emotions.
-However, even with all the program work, sobriety and recovery were unsustainable until I started addressing the multiple issues of Step Minus One.
+However, even with all the program work, sobriety and recovery were unsustainable until I started addressing the multiple physical/medical issues.

 I am still in the middle of some of my lengthy treatment.
 Each stage of that treatment has made sobriety and recovery more sustainable.
 Men, particularly, have a poor history of seeking medical help.
 Surrendering denial and ignorance has been crucial here for me.

 One member I work with asked me to tell his story.
 He’s a minister, in the program five years, sponsor says he does great step work yet had trouble maintaining long-term sobriety.
 His brain scan revealed a 40-year-old brain injury from childhood and PTSD.
 Further testing revealed almost zero impulse control!
-With comprehensive treatment, he now has his best sobriety ever and is carrying the message of Step Minus One to others.
+With comprehensive treatment, he now has his best sobriety ever and is carrying the message of Threefold Recovery to others.

-By looking at Step Minus One issues with members, I saw less of them walk away from the program or recovery.
+By looking at the physical/medical issues with members, I saw less of them walk away from the program or recovery.
 I saw more of them progress, sometimes quite slowly, yet surely.

-After working this way with members for a few years I recently developed a Step Minus One workshop which goes into more detail.
+After working this way with members for a few years I recently developed a Threefold Recovery workshop which goes into more detail.
 It’s been presented here in Melbourne, also in Singapore.
-The workshop is now available online.
+Workshop now available online.

 I have been involved in religious, secular and 12 step sexual recovery programs since 1986.
 It’s been a graveyard of hopes, dreams, and hard work for far too many.
-By incorporating Step Minus One, the physical aspect of recovery, those hopes, dreams and hard work have a greater chance of materializing into sustainable, rewarding recovery.
+By incorporating the physical/medical aspect of recovery, those hopes, dreams and hard work have a greater chance of materializing into sustainable, rewarding recovery.

 Recovery is spiritual but it’s not just spiritual.
 There’s a spiritual component to everything, but that doesn’t make everything solely spiritual.